 Admittedly, market leaders in the sporting industry heavily rely on digital marketing services on increasing revenue and expanding brand awareness.
-The emergence of the Internet as well as modern technology have provided them with enough freedom to promote their companies in innovative ways.
+The emergence of the Internet, as well as modern technology like search engine optimization (SEO), have provided them with enough freedom to promote their companies in innovative ways.
 And aside from the trendy social media marketing management strategies, there’s another form of internet marketing helping brands make money called Pay-per-click Campaigns.
 But before discussing how to make money with pay per click let’s first answer the question, what is PPC?

 Wikipedia defines Pay-per-click, also known as cost per click or CPC, as an internet advertising model used to drive traffic to websites wherein advertisers pays for each click on their ad.
 Search engines usually offer services of such nature but websites and even social media networks feature them too.